soumitradev/HPCWiki/docs/misc_docs/usage/usage.md

 ## Usage Policy

-### Access and user accounts
+### User accounts and access

--   To access the HPC facility, a valid user account and BITS email id is required.
+-   User accounts are created only for the faculty of the institute.

--   The computing facility can be accessed through `ssh`.
+-   The computing facility can be accessed through `ssh` via the publicly accessible domain `login.hpc.bits-hyderabad.ac.in`.
 However, for secured access, at the time of account creation, users have to provide the `ssh` public key of the machine that is being used to connect.

 -   User accounts are personal and therefore users are requested not to share their `ssh` keys as it may lead to unauthorised access.

 -   All user accounts are non-transferable.

--   Users can access the HPC facility through the public domain `login.hpc.bits-hyderabad.ac.in`.
-More details on accessing **Sharanga** are provided in the FAQs document.

 -   `root` access is prohibited to the users.

+- More details on accessing **Sharanga** are provided in the [FAQs section](../../faq/faq.mdx).

 ### Storage and data security

--   Users are provisioned with 40GB of storage space in the `/home` directory. `/home` acts as a personal repository for the user data and is mounted across all nodes.
+-   Users are provisioned with 40GiB of storage space in the `/home` directory. `/home` acts as a personal repository for the user data and is mounted across all nodes.
 Additional storage space may be provided upon request and valid justification, subject to availability.

 -   Apart from the `/home` directory, users are given unlimited storage space in `/scratch`. `/scratch` acts as a temporary storage location and files stored in it are purged automatically after 15 days following the last modifications.
 Please note that this deletion process is done by the system automatically.